ashraf-kabir/task-manager-app/README.md

 # task-manager-app

- laravel task manager application
+## Laravel Task Manager Application

  1. user can add new task, edit, mark complete/incomplete and delete them
+ 2. user can see the list of tasks
- 2. user can change password
+ 3. user can change password

+## Project information
+1. Framework: Laravel ^7.0
+2. Database: MySQL

 ## setup instructions